SWR meter

-The standing wave ratio meter, SWR meter, ISWR meter (current "I" SWR), or VSWR meter (voltage SWR) measures the standing wave ratio (SWR) in a transmission line.
+A standing wave ratio meter, SWR meter, ISWR meter (current "I" SWR), or VSWR meter (voltage SWR) measures the standing wave ratio (SWR) in a transmission line.
 The meter indirectly measures the degree of mismatch between a transmission line and its load (usually an antenna).
 Electronics technicians use it to adjust radio transmitters and their antennas and feedlines to be impedance matched so they work together properly, and evaluate the effectiveness of other impedance matching efforts.

 Directional SWR meter

 A directional SWR meter measures the magnitude of the forward and reflected waves by sensing each one individually, with directional couplers.
 A calculation then produces the SWR.

 Referring to the above diagram, the transmitter (TX) and antenna (ANT) terminals connect via an internal transmission line.
 This main line is electromagnetically coupled to two smaller sense lines (directional couplers).
 These are terminated with resistors at one end and diode rectifiers at the other.
 Some meters use a printed circuit board with three parallel traces to make the transmission line and two sensing lines.
 The resistors match the characteristic impedance of the sense lines.
 The diodes convert the magnitudes of the forward and reverse waves to the terminals FWD and REV, respectively, as DC voltages, which are smoothed by the capacitors.
 The meter or amplifier (not shown) connected to the FWD and REV terminals acts as the required drain resistor, and determines the dwell-time of the meter reading.

 To calculate the SWR, first calculate the reflection coefficient:

 (the voltages should include a relative phase factor).